eslint/eslint/docs/src/rules/no-useless-assignment.md

 ## When Not To Use It

-If you don't want to be notified about unnecessary arguments, you can safely turn this rule off.
+If you don't want to be notified about values that are never read, you can safely disable this rule.